cms-analysis/HiggsAnalysis-CombinedLimit/docs/index.md

 ## Standalone compilation

-The standalone version can be easily compiled using [cvmfs](https://cernvm.cern.ch/fs/) as it relies on dependencies which are already installed at `/cvmfs/cms.cern.ch/`.
+The standalone version can be easily compiled using [cvmfs](https://cernvm.cern.ch/fs/) as it relies on dependencies that are already installed at `/cvmfs/cms.cern.ch/`.
 Access to `/cvmfs/cms.cern.ch/` can be obtained from lxplus machines or via `CernVM`.
 See [CernVM](CernVM.md) for further details on the latter.
-In case you do not want to use the `cvmfs` area, you will need to adapt the location of the dependencies listed in both the `Makefile` and `env_standalone.sh` files.
+In case you do not want to use the `cvmfs` area, you will need to adapt the locations of the dependencies listed in both the `Makefile` and `env_standalone.sh` files.

 ```